 “HOT TO COLD is obligatory for anyone who cares about architecture and museums.”—The Washington Post

-On the heels of its summer blockbuster BIG Maze, the international design firm BIG-Bjarke Ingels Group (BIG) returns to the National Building Museum with a behind-the-scenes look at its creative process.
 The exhibition, HOT TO COLD: an odyssey of architectural adaptation, takes visitors from the hottest to the coldest parts of our planet and explores how BIG’s design solutions are shaped by their cultural and climatic contexts.
 More than 60 three-dimensional models will be suspended at the second-floor balconies of the Museum’s historic Great Hall in an unprecedented use of this public space.

 HOT TO COLD: an odyssey of architectural adaptation is generously sponsored by Realdania, National Endowment for the Arts, Danish Agency for Culture, The Durst Organization, Howard Hughes Corporation, Junckers, Terra Group, the Graham Foundation for Advanced Studies in the Fine Arts, Graphisoft, The Third Fate, Queen of Denmark and HRH Prince Henrik’s Foundation, Rose Rock Group, Albany, Arcadis, Fritz Hansen, Furniture from Scandinavia by Annette Rachlin, Georg Jensen, Louis Poulsen, Ramboll, SAS, Thornton Tomasetti, AIAIAI, Fritz Hansen, LEGO, HAY, Visit Denmark, Carlsberg, and Holcim.
 Additional gratitude to the Embassy of Denmark for its assistance and support.